harvardinformatics/pacbio_hifi_assembly/README.md

 reads: " "  #List of BAM files output from sequencer (include full path).
 If multiple files, separate by SPACES
 ```

-You do not need to change any other options in `config/config.yaml` unless you are incorporating HiC data (note this is NOT the same as scaffolding with HiC!) or only want a primary assembly.
+You do not need to change any other options in `config/config.yaml` unless you are incorporating HiC data (note this is NOT the same as scaffolding with HiC!) and/or Nanopore long reads.

 ## Running the pipeline
 From the main directory, navigate into the `workflow/` subdirectory, which contains the `Snakefile` that determines the order in which the pipeline runs.
 For running the assembly on the cluster, here is an example SLURM file to run from within the `workflow` directory: